 4. Let Them Choose

 Moms and dads should also allow their children to make their own decisions.
-Instilling decision-making during childhood shows kids the importance of responsibility and independence.
+Instilling decision-making skills during childhood shows kids the importance of responsibility and independence.

-5. Let Them Count On You
+5. Let Them Count on You

 6. Let Them Know the Value of Money

 Parents should teach their children to save money at an early age.
 Instilling this attitude in younger years shows children the value of money.
 Additionally, it helps them differentiate a want from a need.